H-0783

 Penalties

-Violations are classified as unfair and deceptive acts in commerce under 9 V.S.A. § 2453, subjecting violators to the full range of remedies available under Vermont's Consumer Protection Act, including injunctive relief, civil penalties, and restitution as determined by the Attorney General or a court.
-Specific penalty amounts are governed by the existing Consumer Protection Act framework rather than this bill.
+Violations constitute unfair and deceptive acts in commerce under 9 V.S.A. § 2453, which incorporates the remedies available under Vermont's Consumer Protection Act including injunctive relief, civil penalties, and restitution as provided by that chapter.
+The bill itself does not specify independent penalty amounts.

 Who Is Covered